ZaneBliss/Nutshell-personal/README.md

 1. Make a `database.json` file in the `api` directory
 1. Delete the `.ignore` file in the `api` directory

+> **Note:** Your `database.json` file is already in the `.gitignore` file for this project, so it will never be added to the repo or pushed to Github.

 ## Instructions

 Nutshell is a new product offering that you have been tasked with building.
 It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.